Staphylococcus aureus Pneumonia

 S. aureus in responsible for about 1–10% of community-acquired pneumonias and 20–30% of hospital-acquired pneumonias.
 S. aureus pneumonia may result from air-borne contamination or aspiration or hematogenous seeding of the lungs from bacteremia or right-sided endocarditis.
 There may be a history of recent viral or influenzal illness.
 The clinical manifestations of staphylococcal pneumonia are similar to other causes of pneumonia except for a tendency to cause necrotizing infection with tissue destruction and cavitation.
 The patient will present with an abrupt onset of fever, tachypnea, pleuritic chest pain, and a productive cough with purulent sputum, which can be blood-tinged.
 S. aureus is also one of the most common causes of empyema.
 In cases with accompanying endocarditis, stigmata-like subungual hemorrhages, murmur of aortic, tricuspid or mitral regurgitation, palmar Janeway lesions, and digital Osler nodes may be found.

 Methicillin-resistant S. aureus (MRSA) first emerged as an important nosocomial pathogen in the 1960s.
 In more recent years, community-acquired outbreaks of MRSA (CA-MRSA) have been described increasingly among healthy individuals lacking the traditional risk factors for staphylococcal infections.
-In a 2005 study of emergency room visits for purulent skin and soft tissue infections, MRSA was identified as the etiologic agent in the majority (59%) of cases.
-Furthermore, this study determined that 57% of patients with MRSA did not receive the appropriate initial antibiotic therapy.

 A rapidly progressive necrotizing pneumonia in young, healthy adults and children has been described due to infection with strains of CA-MRSA containing the gene for the Panton-Valentine leucocidin (PVL), a toxin that induces lysis of host macrophages, thus impairing host response and facilitating tissue necrosis.
 The mortality from pneumonias caused by the PVL strains is very high.